CherenkovLiu/Chess-Engine/README.md

 Current Features
 ====

-The Pedesis Engine has following features:<br>
+The Freepath Engine has following features:<br>
 1. Generate valid moves (Not including En Passant, Check detection yet)<br>
 2. Move a piece from one place to another (Included Promotion and Castle)<br>
 3. Search the current best move using max-minize method and alpha-beta cutting<br>